 Personal Export Subsidies

-Export subsidies seem to have delivered the best of all worlds: support for the early stages of difficult pursuits, given by someone supportive and subjective (the South Korean government), but arbitrated by someone impartial and disinterested (the average international consumer).
+Export subsidies deliver the best of all worlds: support for the early stages of difficult pursuits given by someone supportive and subjective (the South Korean government), but arbitrated by someone impartial and disinterested (the average international consumer) to avoid soft incentives getting in the way.
 It makes you think....

 Personal Export Subsidies